 However, the Son of God became man not for Himself but so that He could extend salvation from His body, as divine life within us.
 This divine life, extended from His body into those who believe, is the Church.
 This life shines forth from His body, which was raised up to the full state of pneumatization (spiritualization) through His Ascension and sitting at the right hand of the Father, within the deepest intimacy of infinite life and love that God directs toward human beings.

-The spirit of finite man is enabled by the Spirit of God to receive and fully participate in eternal realities.
-As such, his life, as it is offered through the Eternal Spirit, will bear witness (ἔσεσθέ μου μάρτυρες [martyres], Acts 1:8) to the eternal realties of this eternal paradox which will be made visible, become incarnate, in their very person:
+As such, His life, as it is “offered through the Eternal Spirit,” will bear witness (mártyres, Acts 1:8) to the eternal realties of this eternal paradox which will be made visible, become incarnate, in their very person:

 But we have this treasure in earthen vessels, that the excellency of the power may be of God, and not of us.